ari-ayvazyan/ecp-bridge/README.md

 # ecp-bridge

-MCP Server bridging external GitHub repositories as skills for Model Context Protocol (MCP).
+MCP Server bridging external GitHub repositories as skills for the Model Context Protocol (MCP).

-This server allows you to load skills defined in a GitHub repository using the standard Claude marketplace format or standard `SKILL.md` structures, exposing them as resources to your MCP client.
+This tool allows you to use Claude marketplaces for skills in **ANY agent** (specifically Antigravity, OpenCode, etc.).
+Because the server fetches the repository on startup, your skills **AUTO-UPDATE** automatically whenever the GitHub repo updates!

+*This tool was created as part of [ecp-skillman](https://ecp-skillman.itdo.at) to manage & modify skills from different repos and use them anywhere with auto-updates.*

 ## Usage